 ....
 The status quo would be terminated because Guam would no longer be under U.S. sovereignty.

 What we are enjoying today would be terminated.
-There goes all the financial help and federally funded domestic programs such as welfare assistance, food stamps, public housing subsidy, Medicare and Medicaid, Social Security, senior citizens programs;... grants for law and order, public safety, historical and cultural preservation;... public education scholarships/ aids/ grants; ... highway construction and infrastructure development funding, and disaster recovery assistance under FEMA.
+There go all the financial help and federally funded domestic programs such as welfare assistance, food stamps, public housing subsidy, Medicare and Medicaid, Social Security, senior citizens programs;... grants for law and order, public safety, historical and cultural preservation;... public education scholarships/ aids/ grants; ... highway construction and infrastructure development funding, and disaster recovery assistance under FEMA.

 ....
 The University of Guam's land-grant status, the ROTC program, and all the other federal support and assistance the institution is receiving today would be gone, too.

 ....
-The military reserves -- such as the Guam National Guard, Army, Air Force, Navy and Coast Guard units -- would be dismantled.
+The military reserves -- such as the Guam National Guard, Army, Air Force, Navy, and Coast Guard units -- would be dismantled.

 Those of us who were made U.S. citizens by virtue of the 1950 Guam Organic Act are asking pointed questions today.
-We want to be assured beyond a reasonable doubt that, whichever way we voted in the plebiscite, our U.S. citizenship and the benefits and protection it provides are not jeopardized or compromised because of the new political order chosen.
+We want to be assured beyond a reasonable doubt that, whichever way we voted in the plebiscite, our U.S. citizenship and the benefits and protection it provides are not jeopardized or compromised because of the new political order is chosen.
 This is a crucial point that should be made real clear by facts based on existing laws or judicial scrutiny, and not on assumptions.

 Some legal beagles say that U.S. citizenship, once conferred upon a person, cannot be summarily taken away by the federal government, unless for a cause.
 Proponents for Free Association and Independence believe that you could still retain your U.S. citizenship under their form of sovereign government.